noraheaphy/finalproject/README.md

 ### **4. Phylogenetic signal**

-Finally, I ran an analysis of phylogenetic signal for mean annual temperature and mean annual precipitation in Anacampserotaceae and Portulaca.
+I ran an analysis of phylogenetic signal for mean annual temperature and mean annual precipitation in Anacampserotaceae and Portulaca.
 Phylogenetic signal describes the tendency for related species to resemble each other more than species drawn at random from the same tree.
 The amount of "phylogenetic signal" in the trait data essentially tells us how much of this observed trait variation is simply due to time since divergence.
 The method below uses Blomberg's K to estimate phylogenetic signal.
 Values of K range from 0 to infinity, with an expected value of 1.0 under Brownian motion.
 Values of K < 1.0 describe data with less phylogenetic signal than expected, and values of K > 1.0 describe data with greater phylogenetic signal than expected due to chance.

 Analysis files: